 feature-image

-Lane Kiffin and NIL go hand in hand.
-After all, it played a big role in his decision to come to LSU because the Tigers promised resources.
+NIL played a big role in Lane Kiffin‘s decision to come to LSU because the Tigers promised resources.
 Four months in, he’s already putting himself at the center of that money-making machine.
-This latest NIL effort might raise some eyebrows but it’s a win for the NILSU.
+His latest NIL effort might raise some eyebrows, but it’s a win for NILSU.

 Watch What’s Trending Now!

-On April 20, Lane Kiffin casually shared LSU Football’s NILSU silent auction post on his Instagram story.
+On April 20, Kiffin shared LSU Football’s NILSU silent auction post on his now expired Instagram story.
 Of all things, the headline of the bid is Pickleball with Coach Lane Kiffin.
-It may seem unexpected for a football coach to headline a pickleball event but it’s a deliberate move in a game where attention, branding, and money now decide who wins.
-Pickleball is the cover but it’s power that’s really at play here, given what the Tigers are building.
+It may seem unexpected for a football coach to headline a pickleball event, but it’s a deliberate move in a game where attention, branding, and money decide who wins.
+Pickleball is the cover, but it’s the power that’s really at play here, given what the Tigers are building.

 ADVERTISEMENT

-If you thought NILSU is just some compliance department with paperwork and meetings, you might want to reconsider.
-This is a full-blown recruiting machine that not only guides student-athletes, but brand and position them in this competitive era.
-Under this, there are two structured meetings with one focusing on identity and the other on strategy.
-Everything from values and hobbies to partnerships are all mapped out.
+If you thought NILSU is just some compliance department with paperwork and meetings, you are wrong.
+This is a full-blown recruiting machine that not only guides student athletes but also brands and positions them in this competitive era.
+Under this, there are two structured meetings, one focusing on identity and the other on strategy.
+The program maps out everything, from a player’s values and hobbies to potential partnerships.

 Then there’s NILSU MAX.
-Launched in early 2025 alongside Playfly Sports, this division took things up another notch.
+Launched in early 2025 alongside Playfly Sports, this division took things up a notch.
 Now you’re doing more than just building a brand.
-You’re plugging directly into corporate America with real endorsements and real money.
-That’s the pitch Lane Kiffin bought into when he was deciding his future between Ole Miss and LSU.
-That pitch helped justify a $91 million contract and now, he’s creatively selling it to anyone who would listen.
+You’re directly plugging into corporate America with real endorsements and real money.
+That’s the pitch Kiffin bought into when deciding his future between Ole Miss and LSU.
+That pitch helped justify a $91 million contract, and now he’s creatively selling it to anyone who would listen.

 ADVERTISEMENT